 - $500 in fines.8

-Meanwhile, violating federal wiretapping laws carries up to 5 years in prison.9
+Meanwhile, violating federal laws for wiretapping carries up to 5 years in prison.9

 Note that recording conversations can also invite civil lawsuits for invasion of privacy.